frankhale/ghosts-of-yarrow/notes/Story.md

 You'll need to conquer the skill of meditation.
 This will be vital in allowing you to open yourself up to receive information about your quest.

-The lights you suspected were a city were indeed a city and it's a good thing because you are tired and need to rest.
+The lights you suspected were a city, were indeed a city and it's a good thing because you are tired and need to rest.
 You'll need to look for a safe place to sleep.
 Head for the monastery, I'm sure they will have warm place for you to rest.

-You've found the town of Irdana
+You've found the town of Irdana.

+Irdana is a small coastal town positioned near the Wispful bay.

 Explore the town and talk to as many people as you can.
 Find out as much information as you need to get you started on your quest.

+## The Woodline South Of The Players Starting Point

+You turn south and start walking through the tall grass.
+You walk about 25 yards and notice that your feet are starting to get wet.
+The ground is very wet in this location.
+Do you want to continue on or turn around and play it safe?